 Learn where the use of artificial grass materials in sports fields originated.
 Understand how the technology of sports turf has advanced over time.
 Hear the benefits that transitioning to a synthetic turf field provides.

 Nowadays, sports are played everywhere and at any time.
 This is possible mostly because of the advancement of modern technology that has provided creative solutions for all weather and maintenance-related difficulties.
-The industry has created the perfect solution – a synthetic, weather-resistant surface that looks and performs like grass.
+The industry has created the perfect solution – a synthetic, weather-resistant surface that looks and performs like natural grass.
 But what's the history of artificial sports turf?

 Synthetic sports turf is manufactured from synthetic fibers and is designed to imitate the look and feel of natural grass.
 It is generally used in areas that can't maintain natural grass due to weather conditions but has become more and more popular because of the little maintenance it requires.
-Synthetic turf is typically used in sports stadiums and arenas, but can also be found on playgrounds and residential lawns.
+Synthetic sports turf is typically used in sports stadiums and arenas, but can also be found on playgrounds and residential lawns.

 The stadium owners and engineers needed a solution quickly, so they decided to try out a grass substitute made of artificial fibers called ChemGrass.
 The product was first used at Moses Brown School in Rhode Island in 1964 and became popular quickly.
 Today, the brand is known as AstroTurf and is manufactured in over 60 countries around the world.